Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 - A Clinical Supervisor.

-- Someone with a master’s degree in a field related to addictions counseling and either a license or certification in addictions counseling.
+- Someone with a master’s degree in a field related to addiction counseling and either a license or certification in addiction counseling.

 - A Health and Welfare Clinical Supervisor.

 No matter which category your supervisor falls into, they should also be approved by the IBADCC.
 Fortunately, they maintain a database of approved supervisors across Idaho.
-Your college instructors or people you work with during an internship can make great supervisors.
+Your college instructors or coworkers during an internship can make great supervisors.

 Step 3: Complete 200 Supervised Clinical Hours